rchristie/mapclientplugins.datatrimmerstep/README.md

 ### The UI:

 The UI is very simple.
-The plugin automatically discovers all the groups in the Zinc file and populates them in the 'Control Panel' on the left side bar.
-You can select the group(s) that you want to delete by selecting the checkbox(es) and then click on the "Destroy selected groups" to remove those groups.
-Once you're done, you can press the "Done" button and the new file will be saved in the same directory as the original data file.
+The plugin automatically discovers all the groups in the Zinc file and populates them in the 'Control Panel' on the left side bar as a set of checkboxes.
+Initially, these checkboxes are all checked.
+Unchecking them will remove the corresponding groups from the scene view.
+When you press the "Done" button, only the checked checkboxes will remain and a new file with those groups will be saved in the same directory as the original data file.

 #### Example:
 ##### - Step 1: